nugaon/SWIPs/SWIPs/swip-19.md

 which works as before, but is left more for debugging purposes and its safe for nodes to use the first one.

+### Bee changes

+Since stakes are keyed by the address the signiture of the stake accessor changed this has impactimpact on the Bee's blockchain interface as used by the stakes GET endpoint.

+In particular the overlay argument of the accessor needs to be changed to Ethereum address.

+The way Bee supports neighborhood change only on fresh start but in order to accomodate this change we need to allow overlay mining: target neighborhood setting must work even if the Ethereum address is already staked.

 ## Backward compatibility

 Since we are changing how information is passed (both the overlay address and the Ethereum address), this change is not backwards-compatible.